 -- What software do you use?

-I use Logic for most of the music I write, and for an epic trailer track there are about 80-90 virtual instrument tracks (including several different orchestral libraries, a dozen perc libraries, 3-4 choir libraries, maybe 5-10 synths depending on the genre), along with EQ, compression and reverb on most of them.
+I use Logic.
+For an epic trailer track there are about 100 - 120 virtual instrument tracks (including several different orchestral libraries, a dozen perc libraries, 3-4 choir libraries, maybe 5-10 synths depending on the genre), along with EQ, compression and reverb on most of them.